Noise Matters: Optimizing Matching Noise for Diffusion Classifiers: Acknowledgements

-This appendix is organized as follows: \begin{itemize} \item Section~\ref{app:1} introduces the backgrounds of diffusion classifiers (DC), including the basic theory, implementations, and advantages compared with Vision-language Models (VLM). \item Section~\ref{app:2} gives the theory of the 2-D Fourier transform, \ie, the frequency analysis method for images in our frequency matching related experiments. \item Section~\ref{app:6} gives the justification of the NoOp's mechanism. \item Section~\ref{app:3} provides more experimental results.
+This appendix is organized as follows: \begin{itemize} \item Section~\ref{app:1} introduces the backgrounds of diffusion classifiers (DC), including the basic theory, implementations, and advantages compared with Vision-language Models (VLM). \item Section~\ref{app:2} gives the theory of the 2-D Fourier transform, \ie, the frequency analysis method for images in our frequency-matching related experiments. \item Section~\ref{app:6} gives the justification of the NoOp's mechanism. \item Section~\ref{app:3} provides more experimental results.
 Firstly, we give a few additional few-shot learning results compared with the prompt-optimization DC in Section~\ref{app:3.1}.
-Secondly, we show the effectiveness of NoOp across timesteps in Section~\ref{app:3.2}.
-Thirdly, we give the ensemble results after using NoOp in Section~\ref{app:3.3}.
-Fourthly, we provide the ablation results of Meta-Network with different architectures in Section~\ref{app:3.4}.
-Finally, we give the qualitative results of our NoOp's stability in Section~\ref{app:3.5}. \item Section~\ref{app:4} provides the implementation details of our NoOp and the reproduction details.
+Secondly, we provide the ablation results of Meta-Network with different architectures in Section~\ref{app:3.2}.
+Finally, we give the qualitative results of our NoOp's stability in Section~\ref{app:3.3}. \item Section~\ref{app:4} provides the implementation details of our NoOp and the reproduction details.
 Besides, we also give the computation cost. \item Section~\ref{app:5} analyzes the limitations of noise optimization DC and its societal impacts. \end{itemize}